3D Printing Cost Calculation Online

 Today the performance of SLA printers is increasing rapidly almost exponentially, thanks to the recent adoption of very high definition LCD panels, in place of the laser to cure the resin more economically and effectively.
 In fact, the price of 3D resins today is very close to that of commonly used 3D filaments such as PLA, PETG, ABS etc.

-For calculating the costs of an online 3d print, we will refer to the FDM technology adopted by ourselves, so the overall price to make a particular item will essentially be about:
+For the online calculation of the presumed costs of a 3D plastic print, we will refer to the FDM technology adopted by ourselves, so the overall price to make a particular item will essentially be about:

 Calculating the time needed to print a certain object is very important because it evidently affects the wear of the mechanics of the 3D printer and consequently also in the estimate of the price that the customer will have to bear.
 Nonetheless, the costs calculated with reference to the consumption of electricity for the entire duration of the entire printing session have an impact.

-The prices of the plastic filaments used for 3D printing can vary significantly based on the nature and characteristics of the material used, there are filaments that cost even less than 20 euro per kg and others of a special type, such as those loaded with metal nano particles, which can easily exceed the cost of 500 Euros per kilogram.
+The prices of plastic filaments used for 3D printing, may vary significantly based on the nature and characteristics of the material used, there are filaments that cost even less than 20 euros per kg and others of a special type, such as those loaded with metal nano particles, which can easily exceed the cost of 500 Euros per kilogram.

-Generalizing, we can say that these charges in an FDM 3D printer, affect on average from a minimum of 50 cents per hour for objects to be printed in PLA, when the extruder is heated a 200 °C and the build platform is heated to around 50 degrees.
+Generalizing, we can say that these charges in an FDM 3D printer, they affect on average a minimum of 50 cents per hour for objects to be printed in PLA, when the extruder is heated to 200°C and the build platform is heated to around 50 degrees.

-Considering instead the printing of objects to be made with more materials “technicians” come l’ABS, PETG and in particular NYLON, an hourly cost of almost one Euro could be assumed, in fact in this context the printing platform will have to be permanently heated between the 80 and i 100 °C to prevent the piece from detaching from the plate starting from the corners due to the well-known Warping phenomenon, while the extruder must be brought to a temperature between 230 and i 270 Degrees, depending on the type of filament adopted among those just mentioned.
+Considering instead the printing of objects to be made with more materials “technicians” come l’ABS, PETG and in particular NYLON, an hourly cost of almost one Euro could be assumed, in fact in this context the printing platform must be permanently heated between 80 and 100 °C to prevent the piece from detaching from the plate starting from the corners due to the well-known Warping phenomenon, while the extruder must be brought to a temperature between 230 and 270 degrees, depending on the type of filament adopted among those just mentioned.

 Regarding the calculation of the maintenance costs of 3D printers, it is evident that in the case of intensive exploitation of these machines, these too can certainly have a significant impact.
 In fact, both the stepper motors and the mechanical parts that allow the movement of the printing plate, including filament extruder, they are seriously stressed throughout the processing time.